fernandezvara/urltester-bot/README.md

-/settext <id> <text> - updates the expected text to be found on every monitor request /settimeout <id> <timeout> - updates the expected timeout to be found on every monitor request /setstatuscode <id> <statuscode> - updates the expected HTTP status code for the monitor /subscribe <id> - subscrives to monitor status /unsubscribe <id> - unsubscribes from monitor status /test <method> <url> <statuscode> - test a URL and its HTTP status /testfull <method> <url> <statuscode> - test a URL and its HTTP status, returning its data
+/settext <id> <text> - updates the expected text to be found on every monitor request /settimeout <id> <timeout> - updates the expected timeout to be found on every monitor request /setstatuscode <id> <statuscode> - updates the expected HTTP status code for the monitor /subscribe <id> - subscribes to monitor status /unsubscribe <id> - unsubscribes from monitor status /test <method> <url> <statuscode> - test a URL and its HTTP status /testfull <method> <url> <statuscode> - test a URL and its HTTP status, returning its data